 Real estate professionals use lease management software for single-family and multifamily properties, commercial properties, and other property rentals.
 The software will store lease information including contract agreements, expiration dates, tenant contact information, rental payment due dates.
-Automatic notifications can be sent out to tenants for upcoming renewals and overdue rental payments.
+Automatic notifications can be sent out to tenants for upcoming renewals and reminders to pay overdue rental payments.

 Lease management software also assists with tenant screening.
 Pre-screening tools can provide basic background checks for criminal activity, evictions, and credit issues, as well as verify employer information.
 Some tools can also screen an applicant’s social media accounts for potential behavioral issues.

 Lease management software keeps records of your leased assets including who is using the asset, the condition of the asset before and after use, and important preventative maintenance deadlines.
 Keeping track of an asset’s condition before and after being rented is important for determining if any damage occurred while in use.
-Repair costs for damage done to the equipment or property during the rental period can then be taken out of the security deposit or charged as needed.

 The software can also notify you when preventative maintenance is due.
 Keeping your leased assets well-maintained allows you to continue renting them out, improving your ROI and keeping your clients happy with working equipment or vehicles.